ynput/OpenPype/website/docs/artist_hosts_resolve.md

 <div class="row markdown">

-## Creating Instances from timeline items
+## Creating Shots from timeline items

-Before any clip can be published with [Publisher](artist_tools.md#publisher) timeline items has to be marked with OpenPype specific marker with metadata.
-This way it is converted to publishable instance.
+Before a clip can be published with [Publisher](artist_tools.md#publisher) timeline item has to be marked with OpenPype metadata markers.
+This way it is converted to a publishable subset.

 Lets do it step by step.